Cornwall’s best beach cafes and restaurants

 Cornwall’s most notable literary connections should arguably be attributed to Fowey, once home to the region’s best-known author, Daphne du Maurier.
 The annual Fowey Festival of Arts and Literature, held each May, was launched in honour of du Maurier, and her legacy is still very much at the core of this celebration of words, art and music.
 However, you don’t have to time your visit with the festival to explore the Fowey Estuary, climb to the daymark atop Gribbin Head and admire the historic Menabilly Estate that inspired some of her work.

-Films and TV series aren’t the only performances in which Cornwall’s scenery plays such a vital role: this is a county that boasts an exceptional variety of unique, outdoor theatre settings.
-Best known is the Minack Theatre, an amphitheatre carved into the cliffs at Porthcurno.
-The life’s work of Rowena Cade, the Minack opened in 1932 with a production of Shakespeare’s The Tempest, and at least one Shakespeare classic features in the annual programme of plays and music in which the Cornish weather, the spectacular ocean backdrop, and sometimes even passing dolphins, play their part.
+Films and TV series aren’t the only performances in which Cornwall’s scenery plays such a vital role: this is a county that boasts an exceptional variety of unique, outdoor theatre settings and best known is the Minack Theatre.

 Also, head to the natural amphitheatre of Sterts Theatre on the edge of Bodmin Moor, where the performance area is covered by a giant tent canopy, so you’ll be dry whatever the weather throws at you.
 During autumn and winter, here many of the performances are moved into the more intimate and cosy Sterts Studio.